Camera Treks - What to Bring

 I carry two camera bodies while traveling in case one has a problem.
 This is not necessary but....

 While a bit of a hassle for weight and security, a laptop computer with your chosen software can be handy.
 You can also use it to maintain contact with home or to upload to your social media sites (if that is your thing.)
-NEW: electricity is now available in Upper Mustang!
 An electrical plug adapter with the proper configuration is usually necessary.
 The system is 220-240 volts.
 Fortunately, all modern cell phones and computers are usually able to accept both this and the U.S. standard 110 volts.

 I carry a travel hard drive.
 Your photos should ALWAYS be stored in at least two places while you travel.
 It is a good idea to put your fully used SD/CF cards away and use empty ones for your next shots.
 If you plan on downloading your SD/CF cards soon after use, with the intention of erasing them to use over on the trip, you are engaging in a perfect recipe for disaster.
 More on this in your Tour CD.

 Obviously, any medications you use on a regular basis.
 Keep them in the original container with the prescription on the label.
 Some products and over-the-counter remedies may be hard to find on the trip.
 Be sure you have an adequate supply for the length of the trip PLUS the travel days!
 Bring products you may need for headaches, allergies, colds, menstrual symptoms, etc. Check with the PNG Embassy if you are carrying any prescription meds of a narcotic nature.
 PNG is VERY strict with regard to narcotic drugs whether legal or not in your home country!